TN 24 (05-18)

 Radiology and Nuclear Medicine Imaging profile (limit 10)

 Surgical pathology reports (limit 10)

 Oncology information (no limit)

 Chemistry and hematology lab results (limit 20)

 Inpatient discharge summaries (limit 4 years or 5 occurrences)

 Compensation and pension examinations (limit 4 years or 5 occurrences)

-The MPRO may request that a VHA medical facility tailor the SSA-DDS Health Summary to better meet the needs of the DDS (i.e., to ensure that content and volume of information sent is sufficient and appropriate).
+The MPRO may request that a VHA medical facility tailor the SSA-DDS standard health summary to better meet the needs of the DDS (i.e., to ensure that content and volume of information sent is sufficient and appropriate).

-E. Procedure for developing MER from VHA medical facilities
+E. Procedure to develop MER from VHA medical facilities

 Make every reasonable effort to help the claimant obtain relevant VHA medical records; see DI 22505.001A.2.